Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Methodology

 With cross-modality permutation recovery, the pre-trained model is able to learn modality-invariant biometrics (\textit{e.g.,} shape and texture) in favour of modality alignment.
 However, it may collapse to \textit{low-loss} solutions that hinder it learning desired representations, e.g., directly utilizing boundary patterns and textures continuing across patches to solve the task.
 Such `\textit{shortcuts}' will suppress the intra-class compactness, leading to fuzzy decision boundaries for identity recognition.

 Recent advances on contrastive learning show its promising capability in learning discriminative representations \cite{chen2020simple,he2020momentum}.
-With delicately designed data augmentation strategies, it maximums the agreement between different views of the same image to achieve better intra-class compactness and inter-class discriminability.
-Nonetheless, due to the unpaired nature of heterogeneous images in our task, it is infeasible to directly apply off-the-shelf contrastive learning pipelines to multi-modal scenarios.
-As most augmentations are intra-modality, they also can not reflect cross-modality correlations of identity semantics.
+With delicately designed `two-crop augmentation' strategies, it maximums the agreement between different views of the same image to achieve better intra-class compactness and inter-class discriminability.
+Nonetheless, due to the unpaired nature of heterogeneous images in RGB-IR ReID task, it is infeasible to directly apply off-the-shelf contrastive learning pipelines to the multi-modal scenario.
+As most augmentations are intra-modality, they also cannot reflect cross-modality correlations of identity semantics.

-Here, we propose a part-aware cycle-contrastive (PCC) constraint that uses cross-modality cycle consistency to enable contrastive learning at the local granularity.
-For each image patch, we utilize a \textit{PCB-style} projection head \cite{sun2019learning} to map it into a normalized 256-dim representation (see Fig. \ref{fig:pipeline}, lower branch).
+Here, we propose a part-aware cycle-contrastive (PCC) constraint that uses cross-modality cycle consistency to conduct contrastive learning at the local granularity.
+Rather than two-crop augmentation, PCC adopts the soft-nearest neighbor retrieval to generate positive patch pairs.
+Specifically, for each image patch, we utilize a \textit{PCB-style} projection head \cite{sun2019learning} to map it into a normalized 256-dim representation (see Fig. \ref{fig:pipeline}, lower branch).
 After projection, we introduce a forward-backward nearest neighbor process to capture cross-modality cycle-consistency.
 Given a query representation $q_{i}$, we first derive its soft nearest neighbor $\hat{q}$ from the universal representation set $U$ of counterpart modality.
 Then, we compute the soft nearest neighbor of $\hat{q}$ backwards within the patch set of the same image.
 The cycle-consistency is satisfied when the two retrieved soft nearest neighbors are similar.
 The retrieval process is defined as:

 where $\tau$ is the temperature and $\operatorname{sim}$ is the cosine similarity.